clo4/lethargy/README.md

 ### Value conversion

-`Opt.takes` can optionally take a callable object which will be used to convert the result of `Opt.take_args`.
+`Opt.takes` can optionally take a callable, which will be used to convert the result of `Opt.take_args`.
 No additional error handling is performed, and the default value will not be converted.

 ```python
 >>> Opt('n').takes(1, int).take_args(['-n', '28980'])